 When company vehicle accidents happen, multiple individuals and businesses could be liable for losses suffered by victims of the collision.
 Whether you were hurt while driving a company vehicle or harmed by someone who was driving an employer's car or truck, it's important to consult with an experienced lawyer so you can understand your rights and viable options.
-Attorney Randall L. Spivey will carefully review the circumstances surrounding the incident to help you identify all possible ways to recover damages so you can maximize your compensation and obtain the justice you deserve.
+Fort Myers company vehicle accident attorney Randall L. Spivey will carefully review the circumstances surrounding the incident to help you identify all possible ways to recover damages so you can maximize your compensation and obtain the justice you deserve.

 After a serious auto crash in Florida, a victim can pursue a claim against a driver if the victim can prove the driver was to blame.
 Collisions involving company vehicles are special types of accidents, however, because the driver who caused the crash may not be the only one with a legal responsibility to pay for damages - the driver's employer could also be liable.

 Under Florida law, an employee acts as an agent of an employer if he or she is performing duties in the course and scope of his employment.
 If an employee is an agent, the employee's actions are the equivalent of the company's actions.
 This means if an employee is negligent in the way he or she drives a company car or truck, the company itself is negligent.

 If the company is negligent, the business can be held responsible for the consequences of a company vehicle car accident negligence under Florida law.
 This means that a company may be held liable for a collision that occurs while an employee is driving the company car as part of his or her employment responsibilities.

 If a company hires an employee without properly vetting the employee’s background and driving record, the company might also be found negligent in the event of an accident.
 Again, a negligent business is responsible for the consequences of its carelessness.
 If you can prove the company hired workers who were not qualified to safely operate company cars, the business may be required to compensate you for your injuries and damages following a crash.